Have an interest in the programs below? Request More Information.

 This is a dual degree program for well-prepared students.
 During 3 years of study at MU, students complete the requirements for admission to an affiliated graduate program.
 Upon completion of 1 year of graduate study, credits transfer back to MU to satisfy the requirements for the BS degree in Allied Health Technology, Pre-Athletic Training.
 Students then earn a MS in Athletic Training from the affiliated university after a second year of graduate study.

-A large percentage of our students chose to obtain either the B.S. or B.A. in Biology without an “option” or specialization in a particular area of biology.
-Our goal in these two flexible programs is to prepare students broadly in biology so that they can gain immediate employment, or enter graduate school or start professional study in a school of medicine, veterinary science, dentistry, optometry or podiatry.
+A large percentage of our students chose to obtain the B.S. in Biology without an “option” or specialization in a particular area of biology.
+Our goal in this flexible programs is to prepare students broadly in biology so that they can gain immediate employment, or enter graduate school, or start professional study in a school of medicine, veterinary science, dentistry, optometry or podiatry.

 This option is designed for students who wish to specialize in the study of plants in preparation for graduate study or for careers in botany such as plant propagation, genetic plant engineering, horticulture, forestry, agriculture, plant ecology or the floral industry.

 Designed to prepare students either to work as environmental managers or to pursue graduate study this program gives students a strong background in basic biology and ecology.
 Public service or private employment in conservation, environmental management, planning and consulting, pollution abatement, public health, natural resource management, aquatic biology, and wildlife managers are some of the career areas available to students in this program.
 Many students in this program complete co-ops and/or independent research projects as part of their education.

 This special program prepares students for careers in marine biology and graduate study.
 Our affiliation with the Marine Science Consortium and its field station at Wallops Island, Virginia gives students hands-on experience and training with marine organisms and environments.
 Students in this program take several three-week long intensive courses during the summer at the field station.